 (2) The commission shall meet upon the written call of the chairperson, the director, or any two members of the commission.
 Regular meetings shall be held at the office of the division but, whenever the convenience of the public or of the parties may be promoted or delay or expense may be prevented, the commission may hold meetings or proceedings at any other place designated by it.
 All meetings of the commission shall be open to the public.
-No member shall receive any salary for his or her service, but each shall be reimbursed for actual and necessary expenses incurred by him or her in the performance of his or her duties as provided in sections 81-1174 to 81-1177.
+No member shall receive any salary for his or her service, but each shall be reimbursed for expenses incurred by him or her in the performance of his or her duties as provided in sections 81-1174 to 81-1177.

-(b) Beginning January 1, 2018, the commission shall advise the Director-State Engineer relative to the appointment of the Director of Aeronautics, and the commission shall report to the Director-State Engineer whenever the commission feels that the Director of Aeronautics is not properly fulfilling his or her duties.
+(3)(a) The commission shall advise the Director-State Engineer relative to the appointment of the Director of Aeronautics, and the commission shall report to the Director-State Engineer whenever the commission feels that the Director of Aeronautics is not properly fulfilling his or her duties.
 The commission shall also advise the Governor on the general status and state of aviation in Nebraska.

-(c) The commission shall further act in an advisory capacity to the Director of Aeronautics and Director-State Engineer.
+(b) The commission shall further act in an advisory capacity to the Director of Aeronautics and Director-State Engineer.

 (4) The commission shall have, in addition, the following specific duties: (a) To allocate state funds and approve the use of federal funds to be spent for the construction or maintenance of airports; (b) to designate the locations and approve sites of airports; (c) to arrange and authorize the purchase of aircraft upon behalf of the state; (d) to select and approve pilots to be employed by the state, if any; and (e) to assist the Director of Aeronautics in formulating the regulations and policies to be carried out by the division under the terms of the State Aeronautics Act.
-The commission may allocate state funds for the promotion of aviation as defined for the purpose of this section by the division by rule and regulation.
+The commission may allocate state funds for the promotion of aviation as defined for the purpose of this section by the division.
 The director may designate one or more members of the commission to represent the division in conferences with officials of the federal government, of other states, of other agencies or municipalities of this state, or of persons owning privately owned public use airports.

 A county should not be able to thwart the strong interest of the state in the promotion of aviation through the medium of its zoning authority.
 Seward County Board of Commissioners v.
 City of Seward, 196 Neb.
 266, 242 N.W.2d 849 (1976).